 Officers have also been asked to review Council's use of plastics - the Director of Operations is finalising this for consideration over the summer.

-RECOMMENDATION: that the contract above be extended for a further period of 3 months until 31 August 2018.
+Proposed by Councillor Webb Seconded by Councillor Goodman and agreed that the contract above be extended for a further period of 3 months until 31 August 2018.

-Prepared by: Alistair Management, Management Accountant
+ACTION BY: Alistair Mawhinney, Management Accountant